hungntit/aws-deploy-maven-plugin/README.md

 ## Deploy Cloudformation stack:
 - Add the folder /cloudformation to your source code
+- Put the template.yml file to /cloudformation folder, we can the template file by changing the aws.stack.template.name property
-- Put the template.yml file to this , put the directory environments for parameters Add below config to your pom
+- Put the directory /cloudformation/environments/dev.json for cloudformation parameters file if you want.
+- Add below config to your pom

             <build>
                 <plugins>